UddavGoshika/LLM_Architecture/README.md

 ---
 <img src="https://raw.githubusercontent.com/UddavGoshika/LLM_Architecture/refs/heads/main/LLM_Architecture.png">

-the More architecture is building
+the More architecture is building is Happening like the MOE architecture (Mixture of Experts)